linuxserver-archive/docker-openvpn-as/README.md

 ## Versions

+* **29.08.19:** - Update Application Setup instructions in readme to fix 2.7.5 login issue for existing users.
 * **27.08.19:** - Add new clients package to install and upgrade process.
 * **22.08.19:** - Prevent auto-start of openvpn after first time install, before configuration is completed.
 * **25.07.19:** - Create a xenial branch/tag and rebase master/latest to bionic.